 And then there are the technical issues involved.
-When you get to 16-bit and higher, a question becomes what to do about alignment.
+When you get to 16-bit and higher, you must consider alignment.
 On the P2, alignment is not an issue since you can read from the hub in any place and read 1-4 bytes.
-However, part of me would like to include the ability to add external SRAM, preferably parallel (yes, I know 1M of word addresses means 40 GPIO lines).
-In that case, you would incur an alignment penalty since you'd need to access it twice and increment the address as you go.
-I know for a homebrew design using just chips, one could mitigate this if you had two address and data buses, allowing you to read the low byte from the odd bus and the high byte from the next address of the even bus.
+However, I'd like to include the ability to add external SRAM, preferably parallel (yes, I know 1M of word addresses means 40 GPIO lines).
+In that case, you'd incur an alignment penalty since you'd need to access it twice and increment the address as you go.
+For a homebrew design using just chips, one could mitigate this if you had two address and data buses, allowing you to read the low byte from the odd bus and the high byte from the next address of the even bus.
 But that sort of complex trick is out of the question here.

 I thought it was interesting how MS-DOS and text mode worked.
 You had 80x25 text.
 That is 2000 characters.
 However, it was stored as 4000, giving each character a 16-color foreground and background.
 The ASCII code represented where the pixels were, and the color byte determined what they were.